Should I Containerize a Legacy App?adminvm

 Can you containerize a monolithic legacy app?
 The short answer is: Yes, but.
 As we’ve discussed in a previous blog, Docker Containers on Windows are experimental and only available on Windows Server 2019.
 They bring significant performance and app overheads.
 Plus, Dockerized Windows apps must be installed and executed unattended.
 You can’t install an application that requires a GUI at install time.
 If you’ve lost install scripts over the years, then Dockerizing is difficult.
 What if you don’t want to re-install your legacy app in a container?
 What you need is the current state of the legacy application, which includes all the configurations and patches you’ve applied over years of use.

-An alternative strategy for legacy apps
+An alternative strategy

 You could consider an alternative strategy for legacy apps: an automated, stateful re-install on a modern server and host OS.
 VirtaMove decouples a legacy app from an outdated OS.
 The software captures app dependencies as well as its current state, and runs the app natively on a modern host Windows OS or in a Windows or Linux Container Core OS.
 There’s no need for install scripts or the original source code.